shru0405/Login_App/README.md

 # Login_App
 A user registration system with Python(Flask), MySql and React.
 Users can register and login and view dashboards.

-REQUIREMENTS:
-Python, make sure to check the box Add Python to PATH on the installation setup screen.
-Download and install MySQL Community Server and MySQL Workbench.

 SETUP and STEPS:

 1).
 Form Design — Design a login and registration form with React.

 2).
 Templates — Create Flask templates with HTML and Python.